Waku, the minimal React frameworkWaku

 Private

-By default all environment variables are considered private and accessible only in server components, which can be rendered exclusively in a secure environment.
+By default all environment variables are considered private and are accessible only in server components, which can be rendered exclusively in a secure environment.
 You must still take care not to inadvertently pass the variable as props to any client components.

 Public